dkaukov/tci-mqtt-gateway/README.md

 The following code supports [TCI version 1.5](https://github.com/maksimus1210/TCI) and ESDR3.

+Please note that this version is reflecting current TCI features.
+Because of TCI is in WIP mode at this stage, this current ibrary will be updated accordingly woth TCI moves to next version.

 <b>Important</b>: ESDR2 is not supported by this version.
 For ESDR2 / TCI 1.4 please use [this GW version](https://github.com/dkaukov/tci-mqtt-gateway)

 ## Installation